 How can I control the weeds in my yard without harming my family?

 Non-toxic weed control does not begin with finding a safe herbicide to use on your lawn.
 The quick-fix that chemicals offer does not address the fact that weeds are but a signal or symptom indicating the overall condition of your lawn, and are not just an isolated problem.
 For instance, is your lawn being cut high (2-4 inches) and often?
 Is there proper drainage and aeration in your lawn?
 If not, your lawn may not be as healthy as it could be, and the opportunistic weeds are gaining a foothold in your yard.
-This overall perspective is one of the principles behind an integrated pest management (IPM) program, the concept upon which all non-chemical pest control methods are based.
+This overall perspective is one of the principles behind an organic pest management (OPM) program, the concept upon which all non-chemical pest control methods are based.

 How can I ensure that my lawn care company is really using an organic program?